robotical/OpenWRT-HubPlusConfig/README.md

 1. You need a SD card, with a single, Linux compatible partition on it like FAT or better, EXT4.
 2. Open a terminal and change directory to the SD card.
-3. Shallow Clone/copy the whole contents of this repo onto it, so that the `master` folder is in its top level directory, like so:
+3. Shallow Clone/copy the whole contents of this repo onto it, so that the `src` folder is in its top level directory, like so:

         git clone git@github.com:robotical/OpenWRT-HubPlusConfig.git ./ --depth=1 --recurse-submodules